About this strategy

 Overview

 Findings from our needs assessment suggest that domestic abuse in Barnsley has become much more complex.
-Against the ‘traditional’ scenario of a female victims fleeing violence from a male perpetrator.
-Services are seeing more cases of mutual partner conflict.
-Female perpetrators/male victims, same sex couples, older/adult children abusing parents or grandparents.
-Also cases where people don't want to leave the property and/or relationship.
+The ‘traditional’ scenario of a female victims fleeing violence from a male perpetrator isn't as prominent as it once was.
+Services are seeing more cases of mutual partner conflict, female perpetrators/male victims, same sex couples, older/adult children abusing parents or grandparents.
+There are also cases where people don't want to leave the property and/or relationship.

-Also the needs assessment has found that there are increasing numbers of women who have complex needs.
-Such as mental or physical health issues, substance misuse issues, offending history, and housing instability.
+The needs assessment also found that there are increasing numbers of women who have complex needs.
+This includes mental or physical health issues, substance misuse issues, offending history, and housing instability.

 Key gaps found by Imogen Blood Associates at this stage in their research are shown in the sections below.